klaarnut/user-docs/en/creating-new-site.md

 There are 2 ways of adding a new menu

 1. Adding a new page: On the step Content click on the New Page button.
-You can add a new page and select Show on Menu box.
+You can add a new page and checkbox Show on Menu.
 If you don't select Show on Menu, the page will be an internal page automatically.
 But if you select a Show on Menu box, it will create a new page, also add the menu to your navigation bar.
 1. Adding manually menu: You can add a new menu and select page to point at the step Content, click on the Menu icon and select Menu.
 You can adjust and point the menu to a page as you want.